ELGrimaldo/CACAO_SYSTEM/README.md

 - Back-end and Data connection
     - [ ] Create a server for recieving data from ESP32
     - [ ] Create class that will handle recieved data
-    - [ ] Create class that will manage the data including request from the interface.
+    - [ ] Create class that will manage the data including request from the interface. `ongoing`
     - [ ] Create class that will handle server client connection.